 Left = Creative Sound Blaster X-Fi Titanium HD, Right = Creative Sound Blaster X-Fi Titanium Fatal1ty Pro

 We return to sound once again.
-Sound effects design in games has gone backwards, has gotten worse, since 10-15+ years ago.
+Sound effects design in games has largely gone backwards, has gotten worse, since 10-15+ years ago.
 Hard to believe, but it’s true.

-In fact we wrote about it in our aforementioned article on computer hardware industries desperately behind the times when speaking of sound cards.
+The issue isn’t purely technological.
+Today’s Steam Audio far surpasses DirectSound3D and OpenAL.
 With the release of the Dolby Atmos standard, which places speakers above you to directly replicate the missing Y coordinate from normal surround setups, we have all the potential in the world now to create amazing, truly three dimensional sound.
 Sadly, Dolby Atmos in games is niche with only a few games supporting it (licensing anything Dolby is expensive so indie games won’t ever use it).
-DTS:X is a less costly equivalent, but not yet used since it was too late to the party.
-Besides, we already had these capabilities in DirectSound3D and OpenAL but they were never used, although they would have had to be scratch made which is the reason for that.
+DTS:X is a less costly equivalent, but not at all used in games.
+Besides, we already had these capabilities in DirectSound3D and OpenAL, we don’t need these standards for vertical audio.

 Multiplayer game design has regressed so much, shooters most of all.
 The multiplayer shooter genre has been degraded more than any other.
 What we have today are objectively lesser games, with things like free customizable dedicated servers, extensive modding, and more original concepts being rare.
 As far as AAA multiplayer shooters go, only Valve still stands strong even though they fall short of the “original concepts” part.
 Aside from AAA multiplayer shooters, which (aside from Valve) are generally inferior, we do have a fair amount of multiplayer games that have not deteriorated at least.